mlund/webtest/_pages/energy.md

 \mathcal{H}_{sys} = U_1 + U_2 + ...
 $$

-The energy terms are given as a list to `energy` in the top level input.
+The energy terms are specified in `energy` at the top level input.
 For example:

 ~~~ yaml